haseebanwar/create-react-pkg/README.md

 }
 ```

-Now, your bundle will not include all of lodash's methods.
-Just the methods you import in your project.
+This Babel configuration will be merged with Create React Package's internal config.
+Now, your bundle will not include all of lodash's methods, just the methods you import in your project.

 ### ESLint

 Create React Package respects [ESLint configuration files](https://eslint.org/docs/latest/user-guide/configuring/configuration-files).

-To disable linting, pass `disableESLint: true` option to `crp.config.js` like
+To disable linting, pass `disableESLint: true` option to `crp.config.js`

 ```js
 const { defineConfig } = require('react-package-scripts');